METALS-Copper slips on uncertainty ahead of China factory report

 enough to give it a rally that's sustainable," said Sijin Cheng, commodities

-climbing 1.4 percent to $2,201 a tonne, the highest in more than two months.
-The
+percent to $2,186 a tonne, the highest in over two months.
+The battery material

-battery material was also the top LME performer of the month, climbing nearly 8
+was also the top LME performer of the month, climbing by nearly 8 percent as

-219,475 tonnes, bringing the decline to 31 percent this year.
+219,475 tonnes, bringing the erosion to 31 percent this year.
 Lead inventories

 The shortage of lead supplies has pushed the benchmark spread into